Behavioral Triggers Customer Lifecycle: Map Triggers to Every SaaS Stage

 Skipping Activation Triggers

 If your activation rate is 30% and you improve it to 50%, you’ve effectively added 67% more retained users without spending another dollar on acquisition.
-That math alone should make activation your first trigger priority.
+That math alone should make activating your first trigger a priority.

 Drowning Users in Messages